 Budgets for the Governmental Funds of the District are legally adopted on a basis consistent with the modified cash basis of accounting.
 Expenditures may not legally exceed appropriations at the fund level.
 Any expenditures in excess of the legally adopted appropriation must be approved by the Board of Commissions through a supplemental appropriation.
-No supplemental appropriations were required during fiscal year 2019.
+No supplemental appropriations were made during fiscal year 2020.

 After the first six months of any fiscal year, the Board of Commissions may, by a two-thirds vote, amend the initially approved appropriation ordinance.
 Unused appropriations lapse at the end of the fiscal year.
-Expenditures legally may not exceed the total of appropriations and beginning fund balance at the fund level.